GamerZ14/fosscord-docs/docs/setup/friendly_setup.md

 #### Note: It is highly recommend that the following commands be used in a user account and not in Root since it poses threats to your server.

-1. First clone the Fosscrod-server github repository by running the following command:
+1. First clone the Fosscord-server github repository by running the following command:
 ```
 git clone https://github.com/fosscord/fosscord-server
 ```

-2. After that go to the directory fosscord-server/bundle
+2. After that, go to the directory fosscord-server/bundle.
 ```
 cd fosscord-server
 cd bundle
 ```

-3. If you have not installed npm yet run the below cmd:
+3. If you have not installed npm yet, run the below cmd:
 ```
 sudo apt install npm
 ```